QCrafter/AcroniusX-Chat-Board/README.md

 - Respect others’ opinions and viewpoints.

 ## 💡 Contribution & Feedback
 AcroniusX Chat Board thrives on community engagement!
 Have suggestions or ideas?
-Feel free to share:
+Feel free to:
-- Bug reports and feature requests via [Issues](https://github.com/QCrafter/AcroniusX-Chat-Board/issues).
+- Share bug reports and feature requests via [Issues](https://github.com/QCrafter/AcroniusX-Chat-Board/issues).
 - Engage with fellow users to improve the experience.
+- Share the link to [AcroniusX Chat Board](https://acroniusx.pythonanywhere.com/) with other people.

 Let’s chat, connect, and explore new ideas—**anonymously**. 🚀